Different Types of Life Insurance Cover Explained

 What is level term life insurance?

-Level term cover is designed to provide a fixed lump sum to your loved ones in the event of your death.– For example, you set the length of the level term policy (e.g. 20 years) and the amount of cover (e.g. £200,000), and if you died within that 20-year period, the policy would pay out the full lump sum (subject to your policy’s terms).
+You set the length of the level term policy (e.g. 20 years) and the amount of cover (e.g. £200,000), and if you die within that 20-year period, the policy would pay out the full lump sum (subject to your policy’s terms).
 The amount of cover and cost of premiums stay the same throughout the policy term.
+If you don’t pass away during the policy’s term, the cover will simply end with no pay-out provided.

-Level term premiums are often considerably more expensive than an equivalent amount of decreasing term cover, but the amount that is paid out never decreases.
+Level term premiums are often considerably more expensive than an equivalent amount of decreasing term cover, but that is because the amount paid out never decreases.

-Level term policies are usually put in place to cover family expenses upon an unexpected death, such as university fees, or providing children with a start in life.
+Level term policies are usually put in place to cover family expenses upon an unexpected death, such as university fees, or providing children with financial support to get started in life.

 It can be difficult to get standard life insurance as time goes on, as health questionnaires are rarely simple affairs.
-For those over the age of 50 who are looking to get cover despite pre-existing medical conditions, over 50s life cover guarantees a whole of life level of insurance without delving into your medical history.
+People over the age of 50 who are looking to get cover despite pre-existing medical conditions may want to consider over 50s life cover, as it guarantees a whole of life level of insurance without delving into your medical history or asking you to fill out lengthy forms.

-To cover the higher risk, over 50s policies tends to have larger premiums than the alternatives, but anyone over fifty is guaranteed cover, no matter what.
+To cover the higher risk that over 50s policyholders pose to insurers (and the fact that the insurer will need to pay out at some point), over 50s policies tends to have larger premiums than the alternatives, but anyone over fifty is guaranteed cover, no matter what.
 There is no medical check and the only lifestyle choice you will be questioned on is your smoking status.

 Over 50s policies are particularly useful for those who haven’t set up life insurance previously and want to cover the cost of their funeral before it’s too late.